TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

   <img src= "/Documents/Images/RID_400m_proof_LR.png" width="650" height="400">
   <div align="left"> <br>

+The results strongly suggest that achieving a minimum receiving distance of 200 meters should not pose a problem.
+However, it is important to note that the RID module used in testing was the Potensic RID 916, a mid-tier device with a claimed transmission range exceeding 300 meters [7].
+Performance may vary with lower-cost or less capable modules.
+To mitigate potential limitations, two solutions have been identified.
+If the tracker demonstrates inconsistent performance across different RID modules, a hardware modification can be implemented by adding a U.FL connector and an external antenna.
+This enhancement has been shown to significantly improve reception range, as demonstrated in an experiment by Leonard Fischer [5].
+His results are shown below, where the addition of an external antenna demonstrated a clear improvement in reception strength across various scenarios, including unobstructed environments, obstructed paths, and even inside a microwave, where the external antenna was still able to receive a signal by peeking through openings.

 ### Core Functionality and Role
 At its foundation, the Central Computer is responsible for:
 - Receiving and parsing Remote ID (RID) signals via Bluetooth and Wi-Fi.